Jainil5/zara-sales-analysis/README.md

 - **Price**
 - **Currency**

-> **Note**: The dataset is proprietary and not included in this repository.
-Replace `data.csv` with your dataset.
+> **Note**: The dataset is a sample dataset and does not refer to the original sales of ZARA.

 ---

 ## Usage
-- Explore sales trends across categories and gender.
+- Explore sales trends across categories and genders.
 - Identify high-performing products.
 - Analyze pricing and revenue distributions.